What is a Ligament?

 A ligament is a short tough connective tissue band composed mainly of long, wiry collagen fibers.
 Ligaments connect bones to other bones in and around the joints.
-Ligaments provide static stability to joints, that means, ligaments prevent excessive movement of joints and prevents certain movements altogether.
+Ligaments provide static stability to joints, which means, ligaments prevent excessive movement of joints and prevent certain movements altogether.

 Major Knee Ligaments